Stephanie-Ash/suburban-walking/README.md

 * The homepage routes introductory image was taken by Tobi and found on [Pexels](https://www.pexels.com/).
 * The homepage club introductory image was taken by Ashim D'Silva and found on [Unsplash](https://unsplash.com/).
 * All other photos are my own.

+### Other
+* The wireframes for the project were created using [Balsamiq](https://balsamiq.com/wireframes/desktop/).
+* The mockup of the website in the README.md was created using [Am I Responsive](http://ami.responsivedesign.is/).